 Dead battery.
 Of course, since it’d been hours (days? weeks? where was I?) since I’d charged it.
-No problem – I grabbed the adapter I’d bought back in Australia and went to plug my phone in.
+No problem: I grabbed the travel adapter I’d bought back in Australia, and went to plug my phone in.

-“I must be really tired,” I thought to myself, when I couldn’t get it to plug in.
+“I must be really tired,” I thought to myself, when I couldn’t get it to fit in the socket.
 It was kind of like that feeling of stumbling home after a few too many and not being able to get the key in the door.
 I shook off the jet lag and tried my best to focus.
 But no. It was physically impossible.

-That was when I started cursing the friendly, seemingly helpful sales assistant in the electrical store back in Australia.
+That was when I started cursing the friendly, seemingly-helpful sales assistant in the electrical store back in Australia.
 It was obvious that he didn’t have a frigging clue about Brazilian adapters, the idiot.
-Worse – maybe he did it deliberately, maybe he got his kicks from selling the wrong adapters to innocent travellers.
+Who knows, maybe he even did it deliberately.
+Maybe he got his kicks from selling the wrong adapters to innocent travellers!

 By then I was uttering strings of expletives, but I was about to learn the cold, hard truth.
 The guy at the front desk cheerfully told me I needed another adapter to adapt the adapter.
 What?!
 He helpfully pointed to his computer and I saw a whole muddle of adapters joined together.

-Then again, perhaps the madness is diminishing slightly – before 2000 there were allegedly 12 different types of plugs and 8 types of sockets.
-It’s debateable how many remain today, but somewhere around 6 is fairly typical.
+Then again, perhaps the madness is diminishing slightly.
+Before the turn of the millennium, there were allegedly 12 different types of plugs and eight types of sockets.
+It’s debatable how many remain today, but somewhere around six is fairly typical.